-Fundamental Moral Theology - Dr Arielle Harms, 3 credits

-This course will examine the nature of Moral Theology and its foundational principles.
-Special attention will be given to the approach of Thomas Aquinas to these topics in relation to the renewal of moral theology after Vatican II.
-Students will receive an introduction to the fundamental issues and concerns of Catholic moral theology as a science of Christian praxis.
-Starting with the renewal of moral theology by Second Vatican Council, we will then trace the scriptural and historical background to this renewal effort; focusing especially on the outline of Thomas Aquinas, who details the relationship of faith and reason (grace and nature) in ethical reflection; and the meaning of moral-theological categories such as virtue, law, sin, authority, conscience, and freedom.
+Fundamental Moral Theology - Dr. Cynthia Toolin-Wilson, 3 credits of moral theology by Second Vatican Council, we will then trace the scriptural and historical background to this renewal effort; focusing especially on the outline of Thomas Aquinas, who details the relationship of faith and reason (grace and nature) in ethical reflection; and the meaning of moral-theological categories such as virtue, law, sin, authority, conscience, and freedom.
 Special emphasis is given to the significance of the virtues (theological and cardinal) in a contemporary context.